PODCAST "The Bulletin"

 Theme: The Ferreira Borges Intergenerational Center

 Guest: Maria Isabel Cosme de Araújo was born in the DRC in 1976.
-She holds a degree in Social Work from the Higher Institute of Social Work of Lisbon and a Postgraduate degree in Social Gerontology.
+She holds a degree in Social Work from the Higher Institute of Social Work in Lisbon and a postgraduate degree in Social Gerontology.
 She began her professional experience as a Social Worker in a private social solidarity institution in Lisbon, taking on a new professional mission in the DRC, between 2006 and 2009, in the area of Diplomacy and Human Resources.
-She joined SCML in 2009 as a social worker, and from 2013 she took on the role of Director in different Social Action facilities.
+She joined SCML in 2009 as a social worker, and from 2013 she has taken on the role of Director in different social action facilities.
 Since 2021, she has been responsible for the Ferreira Borges Intergenerational Center.

 Episode 44, 2025